 Josh Forner is a folk/pop songwriter from Melbourne, Australia and Virginia, USA.
 Forner was born in Melbourne on July 2 1988, and spent the first 18 months of his life there before moving with his parents to the town of Reston in Virginia, USA.
 At the age of 3, Forner and his mother returned to Melbourne, where he has stayed ever since.

 Josh sings of love, primarily (wow, what a shock right?), but also on his list of ‘hot topics’ are politics, famine, poverty and - of course – landscapes: the folk writer’s favourite.

-The project began back in late 2008, under the guise of “Josh Murphy”.
+His first musical project began back in late 2008, under the guise of “Josh Murphy”.
 The first incarnation of the was called “Josh Murphy and the Squad of Tyranny”, and featured Simon Moore on lead guitar, Matthew Brown on keys, bass and guitar with Josh on the vocals and rhythm guitar and Michal Scigocki on drums.

-Matt shipped off to England after filming a clip for Melbourne rock ‘n’ roll act The Vaudevillains, and upon his departure, Simon also made waves and concentrated on his studies in science.
+Matt shipped off to England soon after filming a clip for Melbourne rock ‘n’ roll act The Vaudevillains, and upon his departure, Simon also made waves and concentrated on his studies in science.

-The group became a guitar duo in June 2010 and eventually Josh and Steve mutually decided to part ways for the time being, and Josh was left fending for himself in the cut-and-dry world of Melbourne music.
+The group became strictly a guitar duo in June 2010 and eventually Josh and Steve mutually decided to part ways for the time being, and Josh was left fending for himself in the cut-and-dry world of Melbourne music.